Qualified doctors Certified medications Online consultation with aftercare

 What is happening in your body?

-Collagen helps to make tissues strong and resilient, able to withstand stretching.
+Collagen makes tissues strong and resilient, able to withstand stretching.
 When oestrogen decreases, the collagen in your skin decreases along with it.
 The result?
 Your skin becomes thinner, more wrinkly and fragile, and more susceptible to external aggressors.
 Collagen also helps the skin retain water.
 Less collagen, therefore, means less hydrated skin.

 Oestrogen helps regulate the enzymes that break down collagen, so when oestrogen levels decline, the enzymes that break down collagen can become more active, leading to a faster breakdown of collagen in the skin.